-In 2021 and even with a very good event topic, the main metric of success or failure of an event in distance remains the participation rate (and secondly, satisfaction...).
+Even with an exceptional event topic, the key metric of success or failure for a remote event remains the participation rate (and secondly, guest satisfaction...).

-Some techniques exist in order to boost your participation rate, and it is obviously before the event that this is played:
+Some tactics exist in order to boost your participation rate, the below need to be executed before the event goes live:

-- The adequacy between the proposed contents and your audiences
+- The relevance between the proposed contents and your audience

 - The different strategies of "gifts" and promotional codes, to the "FOMO" strategies inherited from digital marketing